-There are two basic ways to do it, depending on the context and background of the meeting.
+There’s two basic ways to do it, depending on the context and background of the meeting.

 If the buyer agrees, then you have a shared, agreed-upon agenda, and you both know what you’re working towards.